On optimality of the Shiryaev-Roberts procedure for detecting a change in distribution: Introduction and preliminaries

-Common operating characteristics of a sequential detection procedure are the Average Run Length (ARL) to False Alarm, i.e., the expected number of observations to an alarm assuming that there is no change, and the Average Delay to Detection, i.e., the expected delay between a change and its detection.
+Common operating characteristics of a sequential detection procedure are the Average Run Length (ARL) to False Alarm, that is, the expected number of observations to an alarm assuming that there is no change, and the Average Delay to Detection, that is, the expected delay between a change and its detection.
 The goal is to find a detection procedure that minimizes the average detection delay subject to a bound on the ARL to false alarm.

-In this paper, we will be interested in the simple changepoint problem setting, where the observations are independent, i.i.d.\ pre-change with density $f_\infty$ and i.i.d.\ post-change with density $f_0$.
-In other words, it is assumed that $X_n$ has density $f_\infty$ for $n \le \nu$ and density $f_0$ for $n > \nu$, where both $f_\infty$ and $f_0$ are known but the changepoint $\nu$ is unknown.
+In this paper, we will be interested in the simple changepoint problem setting, where the observations are independent, i.i.d. pre-change with density $f_\infty $ and i.i.d. post-change with density $f_0$.
+In other words, it is assumed that $X_n$ has density $f_\infty$ for $n \leq\nu$ and density $f_0$ for $n > \nu$, where both $f_\infty$ and $f_0$ are known but the changepoint $\nu$ is unknown.
 Therefore, the conditional density of the sample $(X_1,\dots,X_n)$ for the fixed changepoint is

-where $\prod_{i=j}^n f_0(X_j) =1$ when $ j >n$.
+where $\prod_{i=j}^m f(X_i) =1$ when $ j >m$.

-In 1961, for detecting a change in the drift of a Brownian motion, Shiryaev introduced a change detection procedure, which is now usually referred to as the Shiryaev-Roberts (SR) procedure (\citealp{Shiryaev61,ShiryaevTPA63} and \citealp{Roberts66}).
+In 1961, for detecting a change in the drift of a Brownian motion, Shiryaev introduced a change detection procedure, which is now usually referred to as the Shiryaev--Roberts (SR) procedure [\citeauthor{Shiryaev61} (\citeyear{Shiryaev61}), (\citeyear{ShiryaevTPA63}); \citet{Roberts66}].
 The SR procedure calls for stopping and raising an alarm at

 where